Breathing Easy: Understanding Indoor Air Pollution in the UK and Its Impact on Health and Well-Being

 LOCATION

-The talk will be 45 minutes, followed by a 15 minute question and answer session.
-Attendance at the meeting is completely free, but prior registration is required on the RMetS events page.
+The talk was 45 minutes, followed by a 15 minute question and answer session.
+Attendance at the meeting was completely free, but prior registration was required on the RMetS events page.

 Speaker